euroargodev/argopy/docs/why.rst

 * [ ] what is an adjusted parameter ?
 * [ ] what a QC flag of 3 means ?

-If you don't answer to more than 1 question: you probably will feel more confortable with the *standard* user mode.
+If you don't answer to more than 1 question: you probably will feel more comfortable with the *standard* user mode.

 By default, all **argopy** data fetchers are set to work with a **standard** user mode, the other possible mode is **expert**.

-In *standard* mode, fetched data are automatically filtered to account for their quality (only good are retained) and level of processing by the data centers (wether they looked at the data briefly or not).
+In *standard* mode, fetched data are automatically filtered to account for their quality (only good are retained) and level of processing by the data centers (whether they looked at the data briefly or not).

 Selecting user mode is further explained in the dedicated documentation section: :ref:`user-mode`.